nxbeyxnd/nxbeyxnd/README.md

-### Hi 👋 I'm a future java developer, currently learning java, spring.
+### Hi 👋

-Looking for job!
+This is my treasure!

+Stack:

+- Java
+- Spring
+- PostgreSQL

 <!--
 **nxbeyxnd/nxbeyxnd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.